trailofbits/polytracker/docs/tdag.md

 The Taint Directed Acyclic Graph (TaintDAG, TDAG) file format is tailored to facilitate fast recording of taint operations.

 It is a binary file format based on sparse files.
 It consists of a header and a number of subsections.
-The subsections stores information about:
+The subsections store information about:
 * taint sources, filename and offset information
 * taint output log, tainted values written to an output file
 * taint graph, the graph of how taint values are unioned from source taint and other unions.